 (c) An examination of animals entering an animal shelter shall be performed within 72 hours of entry.

 (d) Animal shelters shall ensure that animals requiring veterinary care are seen by a licensed veterinarian within a reasonable amount of time based on the condition of the animal, and that urgent medical care is provided as needed.
 Animal shelters shall comply with treatment plans developed by a licensed veterinarian for animals at the shelter requiring treatment.

 (e) Animal shelters shall include a designated treatment area and isolation and/or quarantine areas.
 Animals suspected of carrying a contagious deadly disease will be moved to isolation or quarantine and remain there until they are no longer a threat to susceptible animals.

 (a) Animal shelters shall be open to the public after normal business hours, including evenings and weekends, to increase access for the purpose of adoption.

 (b) Animal shelters shall provide a minimum holding period of 72 hours for animals in their care, to allow reclamation by their owners.
 If an adoptable animal is not reclaimed, the animal may be transferred to another animal shelter or rescue for adoption, or adopted as a companion in a suitable home.
-This holding period required by this subsection shall not apply to owner-surrendered animals or other cases in which the owner of the animal is known.
+The holding period required by this subsection shall not apply to owner-surrendered animals, other cases in which the owner of the animal is known, or to cats that are returned to field as part of a free roaming cat program.
 Wild animals may be disposed of by rehabilitation to their natural habitat.

 (c) Animal recovery. —